Men's Basketball Coaching Staff

 Marc Sternberg, Assistant Coach (610) 526-6040 or firstname.lastname@example.org

 Entering his third season on the staff is Marc Sternberg.
-Sternberg, a graduate of West Chester University, serves as the Bears Director of Basketball Operations, handling everything from facilites management to academic monitoring of the Bears' players.
+Sternberg, a graduate of West Chester University, serves as the Bears Director of Basketball Operations, handling everything from facilities management to academic monitoring of the Bears' players.
 "Marc is one of the hardest working young coaches in the business," says Bears Head Coach Drew Kelly.
 "He is so vital to the day to day function of our basketball program."
 Sternberg is single and currently resides in Bryn Mawr, Pa.

 C.J.
 Scott, Assistant Coach